 If you would like to dig deeper or get your hands dirty with programming, these books are for you.
 Technical knowledge and skills in computer science, programming, and/or mathematics are beneficial.

 Mastering Bitcoin is available for free on GitHub.
 Programming Bitcoin includes plenty of programming exercises, which are available for free on GitHub as well.
-Grokking Bitcoin will be open-sourced soon; in the meanwhile, there is a liveBook version available.
+Grokking Bitcoin is available for free on GitHub as well.

 Bitcoin is capable of being the new base layer of our economy, which is why understanding economics is essential in understanding Bitcoin.
 Bitcoin’s monetary policy is aligned with the Austrian School of economic thought, which is why reading the works of Austrian’s such as Hayek, Hazlitt, Hoppe, Menger, Mises, Rothbard (and others) is recommended by those who take Bitcoin’s value proposition seriously.